 The school is a caring community and it is our policy to contact parents whenever a need arises.
 We hope that parents will likewise be in touch with the school to share concerns that might affect the wellbeing of their children.
-We operate an open-door policy and should any parent/carer have any enquiries, suggestions or worries, at any time, they are warmly invited to contact the Class Teacher, in the first instance, the Deputy and the Headteacher.
+We operate an open-door policy and should any parent/carer have any enquiries, suggestions or worries, at any time, they are warmly invited to contact the Class Teacher, in the first instance, Mrs Woodhouse (phase lead) and if it remains unresolved, the Headteacher, Mrs Milford.